What Google Analytics Cannot Tell You about Your Web Traffic

 User intent and experience

 A consistent complaint that goes against Google Analytics is- it over-focuses your success- traffic, conversions, download, and clicks.
 Your failures are not enough focused here.
 What about people visiting your site, exploring a lot or little then leaving?
 Or customers abandoning their cart at the last step?
 Isn’t having some data regarding why so happened great?
 You can.
 What you need is- looking beyond Analytics.
 There are services and tools giving you this priceless insight.

 Q and A

 It visually represents the way visitors interact and not interact actively with every page on the website of yours.
-Heat maps like Simple Heatmaps or Crazy Egg provide large amount of data about user clicks, scrolling and attention.
+Heat maps like Simple Heatmaps or Crazy Egg provide a large amount of data about user clicks, scrolling, and attention.

-Moreover Analytics cannot help much with keyword importance to your SEO efforts and digital marketing unless you make connection with your GA accounts and Search Console.
+Moreover, Analytics cannot help much with keyword importance to your SEO efforts and digital marketing unless you make a connection with your GA accounts and Search Console.

 Google Analytics definitely is one powerful tool but was not designed for all purpose.
 Nevertheless, with few adjustments and tweaks, it can be transformed into an effective tool to help you take clear decisions regarding your business.